What is Corporate Giving?

 - The donor uses a matching gift database to determine whether their donation is eligible for a company match.

-- The company will match the donation.
+- The company matches the donation.

 Volunteer Grants